tylerswartz/ba_fewd/README.md

 <em>Validations and Creations</em>

 What happens when someone fills out data in a form, like putting letters into a phone number field?
 What about required fields, or email addresses? <em>Validations</em> are a way to ensure that your models only get data that works with what you want.
+If the validation fails, it won't add a record to the database table.
+It's important that if validation fails the user is notified.

 ```
 class Shirt < ActiveRecord::Base